jwoertink/sitemapper/README.md

 If you're hosted somewhere like Heroku or Elasticbeanstalk then you may not have the ability to just write your flat files locally.
 In this case, you can use the `:aws` storage option to push the files to S3.

+You'll probably also want to set the `sitemap_host` option here.
+This is so the `sitemap_index.xml` will know where all the other sitemap files will be located.

 ```crystal
 Sitemapper.configure do |c|
   c.storage = :aws